-Why do we charge fees and not bulk bill?
+Why do our tenant GPs charge fees and not bulk bill?

-We are unable to provide the care that you deserve if we bulk bill.
+Our tenant GPs are unable to provide the care that you deserve if they bulk bill.
 Bulk billing refers to the practitioner accepting your Medicare rebate as payment for the consultation.
 Unfortunately, over the years this rebate has barely increased while costs of running a practice have grown at a much greater rate.
 In fact, for many years Medicare rebates remained 'frozen' while costs of living continued to increase.

 The practice is not a government facility but a small business and needs to pay rent, receptionist wages, nurse wages, medical supplies, utilities, accreditation fees, insurance, IT services and equipment, cleaning, etc. You may already be familiar with the discrepancy between specialist fees and low Medicare rebates.

 The Medicare rebates are much lower than the AMA (Australian Medical Association) recommended consultation fees.
 To see the erosion of your Medicare rebate against the CPI over the years see this AMA document.